On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Applications to AC K a hler metrics

-Next we compare the Christoffel symbols of the two metrics, which will be useful for converting the estimate with respect to $\omega_0$ to that with respect to $\tilde{\omega}_0$.
+Next we compare the Christoffel symbols of the two metrics, which will be useful for converting the estimate of covariant derivatives with respect to $\omega_0$ to that with respect to $\tilde{\omega}_0$.
 See \eqref{covtopar}-\eqref{compdecay}.
 To simplify the calculation, we can choose the coordinate $\{z_\alpha^i\}$ on $D$ and holomorphic frame such that

-Denote by the index 0 the coordinate corresponding to $\xi=\xi_\alpha$, we then have the components of the metric tensor associated with $\omega_0$:
+Denote by the index 0 the coordinate corresponding to $\xi=\xi_\alpha$.
+Then the components of the metric tensor associated with $\omega_0$ are given by:

 So it's easy to calculate that:

 In other words,

 So we see that